 What is the key difference between the 2 certifications?
 A UIAA-certified helmet meets a more stringent standard.
 Their EN 12492 standard requires that 20% less impact force get transmitted to the headform during lab testing than does CE certification using the same test method, so keep this in mind when comparing models.

-Climbing helmets have a limited lifespan and, in the best case scenario, should be retired no later than 10 years after the date of manufacture.
+Climbing helmets have a limited lifespan.
+In the best case scenario, one should be retired no later than 10 years after the date of manufacture.
 This date is stamped on some brands.
 Even with UV inhibitors, the plastic materials in the helmets are vulnerable to ultraviolet radiation from sunlight, which causes them to weaken.
 Frequent climbers will want to cut this lifespan time in half or more.

 You should also retire a helmet anytime it's been dented, cracked or damaged—including the straps.
 But helmets can be damaged and still not show obvious wear and tear.
 Keep this advice in mind: Any time you take a hard hit and you think to yourself, "I would have been seriously messed up if not for my helmet," then it's time to get a new one.

-To maximize the life of your brain bucket, follow these steps each time before you store it:
+To maximize a helmet's lifespan, do these checks each time before you store it:

 Stow your helmet inside a climbing bag to protect it from banging against hard surfaces, which makes it vulnerable to chipping and cracking.